-The contents of this DRE Condensed IDC focus on adult learning, effective presentation skills, and techniques for conducting effective training.
+The contents of this training course focus on adult learning, effective presentation skills, and techniques for conducting effective training.
 Specific topics include:

 - Introduction and Overview

+- Adult Learning Concepts

 - DRE Curriculum Package

 - Assignments for Practice Teaching

 - Getting Ready for Teaching

 - Techniques for Effective Classroom Presentations

+- Guidelines for Conducting DRE Certification Training

+- Guidelines for Planning and Managing an Alcohol Workshop

 The most significant learning activities are the presentations made by the participants.
 Participants use NHTSA/IACP course materials to prepare their practice teaching presentations.
-Participants are expected to become thoroughly familiar with content, learning activities, training aids, etc. related to delivery of the DRE Training course.
+Participants are expected to become thoroughly familiar with content, learning activities, training aids, etc. related to delivery of the DRE training course.